Paul-Lecomte/portfolio/public/filesystem/C/Users/Paul/Desktop/README.md

 - **Portfolio Analytics:** Implement analytics features for visitors to track interactions with the portfolio.

 ### Personal note:
+ - This project has been super fun to do but also a challenge it made me learn a lot of things and i'm quite happy about it :)
 ---

 ## 📝 License